 Working with our Campus Partners, the Department is a key player in a number of important initiatives which enhance the clinical and academic endeavours of the campus.

 The annual showcase of the exceptional research, education and training of the campus.

 CREW Education Day and Research Student Symposium was held on Thursday 15 September 2016.
 Headline topics included giving feedback, handling difficult conversations and performance management; communication in the paediatric environment; culturally sensitive health care and teaching against the clock.

 An initiative supported by the Royal Children’s Hospital Foundation, the Department of Paediatrics is developing a suite of educational programs to improve the quality, methodology, evaluation and cost-effectiveness of educational activities on the Melbourne Children’s campus.

-Read more about the Education Education Project.
+Read more about the Enhancing Medical Education Program.

 Health & Education Learning Precinct (HELP)

 Supporting the education and learning needs of the RCH campus community, the HELP has 23 learning spaces including meeting rooms, seminar rooms, tutorial rooms, Collaborative Learning Spaces (CLS), Learning Labs (LL), Simulation Centre and technical skills laboratory area and The Ella Latham Auditorium.